 It is difficult to say.
 Your attorney should ask them directly what their recommendation is in order to be properly prepared for sentencing.
 Also, what the probation department's reasoning is so that you may have an appropriate counter argument and are not caught by surprise.

 There are a number of answers including being charged with possession of a counterfeit drug.
 If I sell someone a bag of white powder telling them it's cocaine and it's not that is still a crime.
-You should get a copy of the charging document and see what the exact charge is and then review all...Read more »
+You should get a copy of the charging document and see what the exact charge is and then...Read more »